nordic-institute/X-Road/Docker/centralserver/README.md

-# Central server Docker image
+# Central Server Docker image

 ***The Central Server images are strictly meant for testing and development purposes.
 Do not use it in production environment!***